OVRInput exposes a unified input API for multiple controller types.

 |One-dimensional controls such as triggers that report a floating point state.|

-A secondary set of enumerations mirror the first, defined as follows:
+A secondary set of enumerations mirrors the first, defined as follows:

 The first set of enumerations provides a virtualized input mapping that is intended to assist developers with creating control schemes that work across different types of controllers.
 The second set of enumerations provides raw unmodified access to the underlying state of the controllers.
 We recommend using the first set of enumerations, since the virtual mapping provides useful functionality, as demonstrated below.